jakobhuerner/jakobhuerner.github.io/_posts/2020-11-19-my_personal_photography_history.md

 ### 2004

 My big wish at this time was a DSLR camera, which was not reachable for me due to the price of such an equipment back then.
 However, in 2003 things came together: Canon released a stripped-down amateur version of their semiprofessional DSLR model; I earned some (little) money with photography already and had found someone who wanted to purchase my Minolta.
 That was the perfect opportunity to step up the ladder and go for a DSLR, the [Canon EOS 300D](https://www.dpreview.com/reviews/canoneos300d).

-Quite quickly it became clear that the key ingredient for a good photography setup are the lenses.
+The 300D plus its kit lens was a really nice tool.
+However, quite quickly it became clear that the key ingredient for a good photography setup are the lenses.
+The investment planning continued. ;-)

 ### 2005